prplecake/online_actogram/README.md

 --printer_friendly sets whether activity is shown in black on white (friendly) or vice versa (False by default, ex. --printer_friendly True)
 ```

+## Privacy statement

+The only data that is extracted from your browsers usage is the datetime of visited pages from the browsers histories.
+The URLs is not extracted, nor any other information.
+No data is ever leaving your computer.

 ## Authors